QuakeMigrate/QuakeMigrate/docs/tutorials/detect.rst

     st[0].plot()

 By storing the data as miniSEED files, we not only make it easy to plot and manipulate the data using python libraries through obspy.
 We also can use miniSEEDs impressive compression routines to effciently store large volumes of data.
-To access this, we store values in the scanmseed object as integers by multiplying the raw output from `detect` by XX and YY for the coalesence and position traces respectively.
+To access this, we store values in the scanmseed object as integers.
+To return the values stored in the `scanmseed` object to the real values, divide the coalesence traces by 5 and the X, and Y traces by 6.
+The depth (Z trace) is stored to the nearest millimetre, the exact number to divide the output by will depend on your units.

 Running `detect` across a large waveform archive
 ===================================================